-Rawhide, as the name suggests, is made from an animal’s inner soft hide or skin.
-They’re relatively inexpensive, long lasting, and wildly popular among dogs.
-It used to be the chew of choice in the bone world.
+Rawhide, as the name suggests, is made from the inner soft hide or skin of an animal.
+Relatively inexpensive, longer lasting, and wildly popular among dogs, it used to be the chew of choice in the bone world.
 These days, however, it’s come under scrutiny with claims that the quality of some rawhide chews is poor, unethical, and inadvertently contains a source of chemicals.

 Being aware of where you source your rawhide can help ease concerns.
 Many pet parents also choose rawhide alternatives, which are sometimes softer and almost always more digestible.